 - In the event of SCD generating a surplus, any profits will be reinvested in the building, increasing efficiency and reducing costs.

-We are not providing “social” or “sheltered” housing where support is given to vulnerable adults.
-This is simply housing that is kept affordable to those on a minimum wage.
+We are not providing “sheltered” housing where support is given to vulnerable adults.
+This is simply housing that is kept affordable to those otherwise at risk of financial exploitation by landlords.
+We’re also not a ‘HMO’.

 Can anyone live there?

-Anyone who becomes a tenant also becomes a member of the co-operative and has democratic input (via voting) into the management of the building.
-There is an understanding that members should contribute a small amount of time to the overall running and management of the project.
+Anyone who becomes a tenant also becomes a member of the co-operative and has democratic input (via voting) into the management of the building, as well as shared responsibility for managing it.
+There is an understanding that members will need to contribute a small amount of time to the overall running and management of the project.

 We will be providing four wheelchair accessible flats and hope to take into consideration people with a variety of access needs.
+All flats are accessible via a lift.
 We will also be child and family friendly.

 Community cohesion is important to us and we will encourage and help members new to the area to get involved in the many groups in Stirchley, aided by the community-focussed activities in the businesses below.